reshinto/design_patterns/Creational_patterns/Singletons/readme.md

 # Singletons
 - Objects that can only have a single instance, with a single point of access
+- It is a global variable in an object-oriented way
+- Why use it?
   - Useful for maintaining a central state, where all clients need to access and operate on a common resource
+  - It can be used to cache information
+    - so as to be shared by various elements of the software system
+    - by keeping the information in a single object
+      - it is not longer required to retrieve the infromation from its original source every time
+      - in this case, singleton acts as a cache of the information
 ## Javascript
 ### The Node.js module system provides a basic framework for implementing a rudimentary singleton
 ```javascript